preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 .. image:: mega-menu-add-layout-new.png

-1. Add a title, and an icon if you like.
+1. Add a title in any of the Tenant languages (click the flag to change language), and an icon if you like.

 What you add here is only shown in the list of mega menus, not shown for users.